 - No evidence effective in children under 16

 - Anti-virals – Aciclovir often given as it is thought many cases of Bell’s Palsy are due to herpes simplex or zoster infection.
-No evidence as to whether they are any more useful than steroids alone.
+A single kid quality study showed there was slight benefit when compared to steroids alone.

 - Rule out stroke, particularly in older patients